sonic-net/SONiC/doc/error-handling/orchagent_error_handling.md

 ### 2. Detect missed notifications from APP_DB to orchagent

 A new python script will be introduced whose job is to verify that there are no notifications from APP_DB that are yet to be seen or consumed by orchagent over a specified period of time.
-The initial plan is to introduce this monitoring and mitgation only for certain dynamic APP_DB tables that undergo a lot of churn like LAG_MEMBER_TABLE, LAG_TABLE, NEIGH_TABLE, ROUTE_TABLE, INTF_TABLE and MUX_CABLE_TABLE.
+The initial plan is to introduce this monitoring only for certain dynamic APP_DB tables that undergo a lot of churn like LAG_MEMBER_TABLE, LAG_TABLE, NEIGH_TABLE, ROUTE_TABLE, INTF_TABLE and MUX_CABLE_TABLE.

 The script workflow will be as follows: